SYNOPSIS

 -encrypt -

-encrypt mail for the given recipient certificates.
+Encrypt data for the given recipient certificates.
 Input file is the message to be encrypted.
-The output file is the encrypted mail in MIME format.
+The output file is the encrypted data in MIME format.
 The actual CMS type is EnvelopedData.

 Note that no revocation check is done for the recipient cert, so if that key has been compromised, others may be able to decrypt the text.